cesar-404/infoMirror/readme.md

 ### prerequisites

 - Java (version 11 or above) - to run the Spring Boot application.
-- Maven - for building the project (depending on which build tool the project uses).
+- Maven - for building the project
 - Drocker to run the docker-compose with PostgreSQL

 Clone the repository